usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

    # Authenticate and target desired space
    cf set-env crt-portal-django AWS_SES_ACCESS_KEY_ID {VALUE}
    cf set-env crt-portal-django AWS_SES_SECRET_ACCESS_KEY {VALUE}
+   cf set-env crt-portal-django AWS_SES_RETURN_PATH {VALUE}
+   cf set-env crt-portal-django AWS_SES_FROM_EMAIL {VALUE}
    # re-stage application
    ```

 > **WARNING**:
- If one or both of these values is not configured the application will start but `EMAIL_BACKEND` is not set to use SES.
+ If _any_ of these values is not configured the application will start but `EMAIL_BACKEND` is not set to use SES.
 This is done so that `django-ses` doesn't attempt to send mail w/ otherwise configured AWS credentials.
 Attempts to send outbound email messages will fail and generate a log message such as `"Email failed to send: [Errno 99] Cannot assign requested address"`